bvasilop/mws-restaurant-stage-3-final/README.md

 This repo includes the completed tasks for stage one, two and three of the Udacity Mobile Web Specialist Restaurant Reviews course project.

-The test project with HTTPS for Lighthouse Audit use the following link: [https://sharp-brown-2c2431.netlify.com/restaurant.html?id=1](https://sharp-brown-2c2431.netlify.com/restaurant.html?id=1)
+To test project with HTTPS for Lighthouse Audit use the following link: [https://sharp-brown-2c2431.netlify.com/restaurant.html?id=1](https://sharp-brown-2c2431.netlify.com/restaurant.html?id=1)

 > In order for this project to load correctly in the browser, you have to be running the API server on port `1337` from this repo: [https://github.com/udacity/mws-restaurant-stage-3](https://github.com/udacity/mws-restaurant-stage-3)